Toric invariance of vertically parametrized systems: Characterization of toric invariance

 Gaussian elimination of $C$ gives the matroid partition $[m]=\{1,2,3\}\sqcup\{4,5\}$.
 The left-kernel of $\widehat{M}$ has dimension $1$.
 We obtain that $F$ is $\T_{a}$-invariant for $a=(10,15, 2)$ and there is no invariance for a higher dimensional torus.
-In this example, the partition induced by the rows of $C$ is trivial, and hence there is only trivial quasihomogeneity with all weights zero.
-This shows that the second system in \Cref{ex:different_dependencies} does not display toricity. \end{example}
+In this example, there is only trivial quasihomogeneity with all weights zero.
+This implies that the second system in \Cref{ex:different_dependencies} {is not toric}. \end{example}

 \begin{example} In \Cref{ex:IDH}, Gaussian elimination of $C$ gives that the matroid partition is trivial and toric invariance agrees with quasihomogeneity.
-We find that $\I=\spn_{\ZZ}\{(1,1,-1,0,0), (0,0,0,1,0),(0,0,1,0,-1)\}^\perp\,$ and a $\ZZ$-basis is given by the rows of
+We find that $\cL_F=\spn_{\ZZ}\{(1,1,-1,0,0), (0,0,0,1,0),(0,0,1,0,-1)\}^\perp\,$ and a $\ZZ$-basis is given by the rows of

 We conclude that the $2$-dimensional torus $\T_A^{>0}$ is the maximal-dimensional torus for which $F$ is invariant over $\RR_{>0}$.
 We recover the same matrix $A$ given in \Cref{ex:IDH}. \end{example}